hmrc/agents-external-stubs/README.md

 Response | Description
 ---|---
-201| when new authentication created
+200| when an existing authentication (based on header) and user found 201| when new authentication and user created
-200| when an existing authentication found
+202| when new authentication created for an existing user

 #### GET  /agents-external-stubs/session/:authToken
 Get current user authentication details